 Raise your hand if you love comforting meals in the chillier months!
-If your hand is up, then a big bowl of this Vegan Mushroom Stroganoff might be what you need.
-This dish is hearty, with creamy and rich flavours that will keep your belly nice and full!
+If your hand is up, then a big bowl of this easy Vegan Mushroom Stroganoff might be what you need.
+This gluten free pasta recipe is hearty, with creamy and rich flavours that will keep your belly nice and full!
 Get ready for the flavour explosion when you take that first bite, you’ll be diving right back in for another mouthful.
+The thyme, cream, garlic, balsamic and red wine offer a lovely balance of flavour in this vegan mushroom recipe.

-- This pasta dish is cozy, comforting, savoury, rich and hearty.
+- This vegan stroganoff is cozy, comforting, savoury, and hearty.
 It’s the perfect winter meal and will warm up your belly in no time with all of its goodness.
+It is creamy, rich and super easy to make.

+These vegan mushroom pasta consists of tender sautéed mushrooms, onions, and garlic, cooked in a creamy sauce made from vegetable broth, coconut cream, and vegan butter.
+The sauce is seasoned with thyme, salt, and black pepper, giving it a rich, savory flavor.
+This dish is a comforting, hearty meal that is perfect for a cozy dinner at home.
 This vegan stroganoff checks all the boxes for me when I’m looking for a classic winter dinner dish.
-Let the chilled-to-the-bones and lack of sunshine grumpiness disappear when you take a bite out of this filling, herb packed, and rich pasta dish.
+Let the chilled-to-the-bones and lack of sunshine grumpiness disappear when you take a bite out of this filling, herb-packed, and creamy plant based pasta dish.
 It’s bound to put a smile on your face even if there is a blizzard happening outside your window.

 Ingredients